-Atlanta expects to save about \$500,000 by refinancing a loan taken out in 2008 to help pay for upgrading the city's water and wastewater system, a city finance official said Wednesday.
-The transaction is of note because the city secured a beneficial rate as municipal bonds face a swirl of headwinds.
+Atlanta expects to save about \$500,000 by refinancing a loan taken out in 2008 to help pay for

 Atlanta awarded \$51.2 million in bonds in transactions dated Wednesday.
 The closing is set for June 21.

 The Atlanta City Council approved the issuance Wednesday in a special call meeting.
 The council immediately sent the paper to Mayor Keisha Lance Bottoms for her signature, which enables the transaction to move forward quickly.